Stradivarius winds flower unheard

 He bowed, “Ladies.” and returned to his expected duties.

-Marlene swiftly moved to give Rosie, Captain Rosenthal, a hero’s welcome, but he winced a bit “Still tender?”
+Marlene swiftly moved, as if pre-arranged, to give Rosie, Captain Rosenthal, a hero’s welcome, but he winced a bit.
+“Still tender?”

 “Yes, sir.
-I understand my duty to keep the rig steady,” Billy responded.
+I understand my duty to keep the rigs steady,” Billy responded.

 Smiling broadly between the tousles of her strawberry blonde hair being neatly tucked behind her ears, Marlene asked “Are we really in such a hurry?
 Couldn’t we drop him there as we get underway?
 I’ve just arrived back in Rome.
 I want to introduce my daughter to the city.
 Besides a drink or two and a nice meal might soften the ride north for us all.”